openzim/sotoki/README.md

 Download the last [stackexchange dump](https://archive.org/details/stackexchange) using BitTorrent (only "superuser.com.7z" is necessary) and put it in the Sotoki source code root.
+The use of btrfs as a file system is recommended (and required for stackoverflow)

 Clone this repository: